If there's a movie with one of these stars in it, avoid it all costs.

 "An almost chuckle-free mess, so amateurish and lame that the cast often has that embarrassed look you see on dogs given ridiculous haircuts."

-Jennifer Love Hewitt: The former Party of Five star hasn't had much success on the big screen with 70 per cent of the films she's appeared in receiving negative reviews.
+star hasn't had much success on the big screen with 70 per cent of the films she's appeared in receiving negative reviews.

 Hewitt's appeared in two semi-decent flicks, I Know What You Did Last Summer and Can't Hardly Wait.